 Robby: The Geo-Den only works with one layout.
 There’s really no way to rearrange how everything fits.

-TCM: But Coyote specializes in custom campers.
+TCM: But Phoenix Campers specializes in custom campers.
 Can customers custom order anything for the Geo-Den?

 Robby: Not much.
 You can get a custom paint job or take amenities out.
 For example, some customers will probably want a shell version of the Geo-Den, without any amenities inside.